 The stars here are generally pork and ribs, but you’ll also find brisket.
 The key here is that everything is heavily sauces.
 What defines this style of barbecue is these thick sauces that are usually ketchup (or tomato) based.

 - To me, this is the over the top, saucy, finger-licking barbecue that require a wine equally over the top, and intense, showing spicy, juicy, and ripe characteristics.
 Sweet sauces need something assertive.

 - This is where Zinfandel shines, standing up to all the elements mentioned above.

 - New World Syrahs work well here too.

 When we talk Texas we’re talking beef (brisket is the key).
 We focus on dry rub and smoke, not sauces.

 Brisket starts out fatty, but much of that is rendered out during the slow smoking process.
 The meat can also be slightly sugared (based on the dry rub).
 Brisket is usually served sauce-less.
 This is the one style where we do focus on just the meat – beef brisket.

-Wine Pairing for Texas BBQ
+Wine Pairing for Texas BBQ and Smoked Brisket: